-Congressional Democrats to Snyder: Stop Michigan school closures
+Congressional Dems to Snyder: Stop school closures

 Lansing — Michigan U.S. House Democrats are calling on Republican Gov. Rick Snyder to halt plans to potentially close some of the state’s 38 worst-performing schools by this summer, arguing for additional community dialogue before any closures.